What to do in Baños de Agua Santa, Ecuador

 The city of Baños de Agua Santa is known as the capital of adventureHere you have the opportunity to do all kinds of adventure sports such as canopy, canyoning, climbing, trekking, cycling, paragliding, rafting, horseback riding, among others.

-Canopy jumping is one of the most popular, involving crossing from one shore to the other from a considerable height via a cable.
-Jumping into the void and bridge jumping are also common.
+Canopy ziplining is one of the most popular activities, as it involves crossing from one bank to the other from a considerable height via a cable.
+You can also see a lot of jumping into the void or rafting on the Pastaza River.

 Puente en la ciudad de Baños donde hacen salto al vacío